kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2025-06-29】[upstash / context7](https://github.com/upstash/context7) - Context7 MCP Server -- Up-to-date code documentation for LLMs and AI code editors
+* 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
+It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
+* 【2025-06-29】[extesy / hoverzoom](https://github.com/extesy/hoverzoom) - Google Chrome extension for zooming images on mouse hover
+* 【2025-06-29】[mendableai / firecrawl-mcp-server](https://github.com/mendableai/firecrawl-mcp-server) - Official Firecrawl MCP Server - Adds powerful web scraping to Cursor, Claude and any other LLM clients.
 * 【2025-06-22】[franceking1 / Flash-Md-V2](https://github.com/franceking1/Flash-Md-V2) - Feel Free To Use FLASH-MD, Remember To STAR🌟 The Repo before Forking
 * 【2025-06-22】[sonnylazuardi / cursor-talk-to-figma-mcp](https://github.com/sonnylazuardi/cursor-talk-to-figma-mcp) - Cursor Talk To Figma MCP
 * 【2025-06-15】[volcengine / ai-app-lab](https://github.com/volcengine/ai-app-lab) -